 The accidents that you have to report are those that involve any damages whatsoever.
 It is essential to report a car accident in order to recover any damages.
-The police report is invaluable in determining fault, in facilitating claims with the insurers, providing correct documentation of the crash, etc. It is recommended that to file a report even if the law does not expressly require it.
+The police report is invaluable in determining fault, facilitating claims with the insurers, providing correct documentation of the crash, etc. It is recommended that to file a report even if the law does not expressly require it.

-This document is imperative because it brings to court valuable evidence of any personal injury that occurred and contains relevant and very well documented information about the damage and the liability.
+This document is imperative because it brings to court valuable evidence of any personal injury that occurred and contains relevant and well-documented information about the damage and the liability.

 A police report helps you in a number of ways:

 It is important for you to gather essential information at the accident scene (take notes and photos).
 Here are some of the essential information you should include in the report:

 Remember to take photos of the scene, your vehicle, and your injuries.
-Here a few details you should include in your photos:
+Here are a few details you should include in your photos: